 Clearly on a roll, Ducati introduced one of the most iconic and beautiful motorcycles of all time – the 916.

-the 916cc version of the L-twin motor making it competitive with the best of the Japanese Superbikes.
-The 916 range would go on to have a 10 year production cycle, gaining increasingly larger and more powerful engines as it evolved into the 996 and
+from the 916cc version of the L-twin motor making it competitive with the best of the Japanese Superbikes.
+The 916 range would go on to have a 10 year production cycle, gaining increasingly larger and more powerful engines as it evolved into the

 A rebooted version of the Scrambler arrived in 2014, complete with a modern version of the air-cooled 803cc L-twin has taken Ducati to a whole new audience.
 Indeed, the retro Scrambler range has become a brand in its own right with 12 different models